python/typeshed/README.md

 prefix.
 (This should be removed before committing the issue once unblocked!)

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) before submitting pull requests.
-If you have questions related to contributing, drop by the [typing Gitter](https://gitter.im/python/typing).

 ## Running the tests

 The tests are automatically run on every PR and push to the repo.